langerdaniel9/cse-300-user-instructions/docs/source/index.rst

 12. From the network overview page, navigate to resources, and add a resource by clicking the ``+ Resource`` button.

-13. Select the network to add the resource to, enter a name for the resouce, and paste in the IP address into the address field.
+13. Select the network to add the resource to, enter a name, and paste in the IP address into the address field.

 .. image:: images/AddResource.png